Mon. Wed. Fri. 11:00 am-3:00 pm EST

 Choose the position that causes less friction on the urethra.

 You can have sex with a UTI, but it will most likely cause more pain and complications.
 Besides, penetration from sex tends to push bacteria further into your urethra, which can re-infect you or introduce a new source of bacteria.

-The bottom line: Some women have already incorporated these practices.
+Some women have already incorporated these practices.
 Still, they are prone to UTIs, no matter what they do.
-If you belong to this category, in addition to healthy habits, you should consider taking specialty dietary supplements.
+If you belong to this category, in addition to healthy habits, you should consider taking specialty dietary supplements for UTIs.